Starefossen/starefossen.github.com/_posts/2015-05-19-testing-docker-apps-with-wercker.md

 ---

 Wercker is a free and hosted continuous delivery platform with a lot of flexibility.
-Wercker offers everything you expect from a CI service, and recently announced full support for the Docker container runtime.
+Wercker offers everything you would expect from a modern CI service, and they recently announced full support for the Docker container runtime.

 ![Wercker Promo](/uploads/2015/05/19/wercker.png "Wercker Promo")